fgregoretti/Cpp-AIF/doc/tmaze_doc/tmaze.md

   softmax<FLOAT_TYPE>(C1);
 ```

 The ability to modify the agent's prior beliefs and bias it towards observing the $Reward$ outcome more often than the $No Reward$ outcome is what gives the Reward modality its intrinsic value.
-Without this bias, the Reward modality would be no different from any other arbitrary observation. [`softmax`](../utils.md#softmax) ... ⚠️
+Without this bias, the Reward modality would be no different from any other arbitrary observation.
+Applying [`softmax`](../utils.md#softmax) to $C^0$ and $C^1$ guarantees that the prior preferences will be in a range of 0 and 1, and the sum of them is 1, thus the preferences are interpretable as a percentage rate for each outcome.

 In order to set up the state of the environment at the first time step in a $Reward\ on\ Left$ trial assuming the agent starts in the $Center$ location, we define a vector of two `States` object, one for each factor.